xyzmoney-tournaments/tournament-tr/README.md

 **`onWinnerAnnouncement`** ⏤ is called after storing the winner address into `winner` variable (see the description of `announceWinner` function).
 With this event the winner address is logged.

 **`onPrizePayment`** ⏤ is called after the winner took away his prize (see the description of `takePrize` function).
-With this event the following parameters are logged:
+With this event the following arguments are logged:
 * the address of the player who took away the prize;
 * the prize amount.